 A new breed of whiskey.
 Sexton is an Irish single malt that is geared toward budding whiskey enthusiasts and cocktail makers.
 The hexagonal bottle is testament to the distillery's targeting of a new age of whiskey drinker, while in terms of flavour, honey is fused with peppery pears and a biting oaky spiciness.
 Buy this for the bartender in your family.

-A scotch that gives as much as it takes.
-Pulteney are an environmentally-conscious distillery based in the Scottish coastal town of Wick.
-Their whiskies are unmistakably born at sea, they burst with salty sea air and the bracing freshness that comes as a result.
-Their 12-year-old expression is no exception; the salty sea is balanced with honey and caramel, matched by earthy grains, nuts and citrus.
+A scotch that packs in spice and sea spray.
+Pulteney is an environmentally conscious distillery based in the Scottish coastal town of Wick.
+Its whiskies are unmistakably born at sea; they burst with salty sea air and the bracing freshness that comes as a result.
+Its 15-year-old expression is no exception; salinity is balanced with delicate vanilla and warming spices, matched by sweet toffee and light floral flavours.
 A whisky bursting with character and flavour.
 Buy this bottle for the whisky drinking eco-warrior in your circle.

 This review was last updated in November 2023.
 If you have any questions or suggestions for future reviews, or spot anything that has changed in price or availability, please get in touch at email@example.com.
 For information on alcohol guidelines, read our guide to drinking responsibly.